cjmet/AhMediaPlayer/README.md

 * ### Music Player
 - [x] My First MAUI App
+- [x] Initial EF Core Setup and Test
+- [ ] /MauiProgramLogic/MauiProgramLogic.cs
+- [x] Play a song
+- [x] Play a static song from local storage
+- [x] Create a Playlist class
+- [ ] Wire up a Button with Command and Command Parameters
+- [ ] Play as song from a static Playlist
+- [ ] Play more than one song from a static Playlist
+- [ ] Work on the UI Layout

+* ### Common Library
+- [ ] CommonLibrary Project so that program logic can be shared, then wire up individual wrappers in a project as needed.
+- [x] Search for MP3 files, with a Background Task.
   - [x] Initial Test Background Async Task
   - [x] Improved Background Task
-- [x] Initial EF Core Setup and Test
   - [x] Add Callback Ability to the Background Task
-- [ ] Integrate FileFind, Callback, EF Core, and Maui
+  - [x] Integrate FileFind, Callback, EF Core, and Maui
+  - [x] Read and use Meta Data from MP3 files
-- [ ] Extract ScanForMedia() into /ProgramLogic/ProgramLogic.cs
+- [ ] Extract ScanForMedia() into /CommonLibrary/CommonProgramLogic.cs
-- [ ] Maybe add /ProgramLogic as a .Net 8 Library to share general logic between the CLI, API, and Maui Projects.
+- [ ] Work on general logic around the DB and App
+  - [ ] Id each song by filename to eliminate dupclicates.
+    - [ ] Uniquely ID each song to eliminate duplicates, including duplicate filenames
+- [ ] Add Automatic Playlists based on Meta Data

+* ### Data Library
+- [x] Store in sqlite database
+- [x] Integrate with Music Player
+- [x] Add the rest of the data structures back in, and to the Data Library.
 - [x] Move data files back out into a DataLibrary for easier management.
-- [x] Add the rest of the data structures back in, and to the Data Library.
-- [ ] Work on general logic around the DB and App

-- [ ] Read and use Meta Data from MP3 files
+- [ ] DataLibary -> Models, Interfaces, and (Services or Contexts)
-- [ ] Uniquely ID each song to eliminate duplicates
-- [ ] Play a song
-- [ ] Play a static song from local storage
-- [ ] Create a Playlist class
-- [ ] Play as song from a static Playlist
-- [ ] Play more than one song from a static Playlist
-- [ ] Work on the UI Layout
+- [ ] Implement the Interfaces and Repository Pattern.
-- [ ] Integrate with Music Library

-* ### Music Library
-- [ ] Search for MP3 files, with a Background Task.
-- [ ] Read Meta Data from MP3 files
-- [ ] Store in sqlite database
-- [ ] Integrate with Music Player
 - [ ] Add Search and Filter functionality
-- [ ] Add Automatic Playlists based on Meta Data

 * ### Music Library Web API
-- [ ] Chances are most of this work will be done in the Music Library Project
+- [ ] Chances are most of this work will be done in the Common and Data Library Projects
+- [ ] Implement the Interfaces and Repository Pattern.
 - [ ] Add an API Project to the solution
 - [ ] Develop basic API to match basic functionality of Music Library
 - [ ] Using the Repository Pattern and scaffolding will effetively do this for us.